Kirkland Putter vs Scotty Cameron: Which Is Better For You?

 Scotty Cameron Super Select Newport 2 Putter

-We’ll see a 100% milled body and face to produce the most consistent roll and the best durability and feedback possible.
-There will typically be removable/changeable weight ports on the bottom.
-The stock grip is also high quality and delicately balanced with the rest of the club to give a smooth feel.
+Scotty Cameron putters feature a 100% milled body and face to produce the most consistent roll and the best durability and feedback possible.
+There will typically be adjustable heel and toe weights on the bottom.
+The stock grip is also high quality and delicately balanced with the rest of the club to give it a good feel.

 RELATED: Most Forgiving Putters With Expert Reviews